 Nice example of Johanne Doppelmayr's map of the Southern Skies, with the constellations shown and the various stars illustrated in gold.

-Dopplemayr's decorative celestial chart illustrates that the southern sky forms the south ecliptic pole to ecliptic.
+Dopplemayr's decorative celestial chart illustrates the southern sky form the south ecliptic pole to ecliptic.
 The constellations are delineated based upon the catalogue of Johannes Hevelius and include Orion, Scorpio, Taurus, Eridanus and the Southern Cross.
-The constellations include some unusual additions, including the Peacock, Toucan and a lovely unicorn called Monoceros.
+The constellations include some unusual additions, including the Peacock, Toucan, and a lovely unicorn called Monoceros.

 Johann Gabriel Doppelmayr was a professor of mathematics at the Aegidien Gymnasium in Nuremberg.
 He collaborated with Homann on most of Homann's celestial maps.